 - imidacloprid-Soil drenches may have residual activity in woody plants lasting for 12 or more months.
 If short-term management is the goal, consider other approaches.
 Highly toxic to bees.

 - pyrethrins-Highly toxic to bees.
 Some formulations are OMRI-listed for organic use.

 Spring and summer

-- diazinon (Diazinon 50W) at 4 lb of product/a in up to 100 gal of water per application.
-Do not apply more than 12 lb of product/a per growing season.
-Do not apply more than two applications per acre per year.
-The minimum treatment interval is 14 days.
-See label for use restrictions.
+- diazinon (Diazinon 50W) at 4 lb of product/a in up to 100 gal water per application.
+Do not apply more than one application as an in-season spray.
+REI 4 days.
 PHI 21 days.
 [Group 1B]

 - flonicamid (Beleaf 50 SG) at 2.0 to 2.8 oz of product/a in up to 100 gal water per application.
-Do not apply more than 3 applications at 2.8 oz of product/a rate.
-Do not apply more than 8.4 oz/a per season.
+Do not apply more than 3 applications per season.
+REI 12 hr.
 PHI 21 days.
 [Group 9C]

 - thiamethoxam (Actara WDG) at 4.5 to 5.5 oz/a in up to 100 gal water per application.
 Do not exceed 16.5 oz/a per season.
 REI 12 hr.
 PHI 35 days.
 [Group 4A]